Beef and mushroom stroganoff, a rare Russian classic recipe, big chunks of succulent sirloin steak in a sour cream & mustard rich sauce.

 - Rub your steak with the cooking oil and season with salt and pepper.

-- Heat a heavy-based pan over a high heat and when it is hot sear the steak for 90 seconds on each side.
+- Heat a heavy-based 28cm or 11" skillet or frying pan (not nonstick) over a high heat and when it is hot sear the steak for 90 seconds on each side.

 - Set the beef aside and reduce the heat under the pan to medium high.